-1 Open the session you want to record to ADAT.

-2 Record enable up to eight audio tracks on the ADAT.

-3 Route the output of up to eight audio tracks in Pro Tools to the Optical outputs on Digi 002.

-4 Verify that Pro Tools LE is referencing its Internal Clock Source in the Hardware Setup dialog.

-5 Start recording on the ADAT, then click Play in the Transport window in Pro Tools LE.
+- 1 Open the session you want to record to ADAT. - 2 Record enable up to eight audio tracks on the ADAT. - 3 Route the output of up to eight audio tracks in Pro Tools to the Optical outputs on Digi 002 or Digi 002 Rack. - 4 Verify that Pro Tools LE is referencing its Internal Clock Source in the Hardware Setup dialog. - 5 Start recording on the ADAT, then click Play in the Transport window in Pro Tools LE.
 When playback is complete, stop both systems.

-For detailed information on connecting an ADAT to your system, see "Connecting an ADAT to Digi 002" on page 59.
+For detailed information on connecting an ADAT to your system, see "Connecting an ADAT" on page 64.